Timgad: Description

 Located at the intersection of six roads, the city was walled but not fortified.

 Originally designed for a population of around 15,000, the city quickly outgrew its original specifications and spilled beyond the orthogonal grid in a more loosely organized fashion.

 At the time of its founding, the area surrounding the city was a fertile agricultural area, about 1000 meters above sea level.

 The original Roman grid plan is magnificently visible in the orthogonal design, highlighted by the decumanus maximus (east–west-oriented street) and the cardo (north–south-oriented street) lined by a partially restored Corinthian colonnade.
 The cardo does not proceed completely through the city but instead terminates in a forum at the intersection with the decumanus.

 At the west end of the decumanus rises a 12 m high triumphal arch, called the Arch of Trajan, which was partially restored in 1900.
 The arch is principally of sandstone, and is of the Corinthian order with three arches, the central one being 11' wide.
 The arch is also known as the Timgad Arch.

 A 3,500-seat theater is in good condition and is used for contemporary productions.
 The other key buildings include four thermae, a library, and a basilica.

 The Capitoline Temple is dedicated to Jupiter and is of approximately the same dimensions as the Pantheon in Rome.
-Nearby the capitol is a square church, with a circular apse dating from the 7th century CE.
+Nearby the capitol is a square church, with a circular apse dating from the 7th century AD.
 One of the sanctuaries featured iconography of (Dea) Africa.
 South of the city is a large Byzantine citadel built in the later days of the city.